VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 1) Click "Take a Screenshot of Lichess Board" button from interface.py

-2) The bot is gonna take a screenshot, so you have to  make visible in your desktop the lichess board when you click that button
+2) TOB is gonna take a screenshot, so you have to  make visible in your desktop the lichess board when you click that button

 3) select the chess board from the saved image